Manage your business

 Wood polishes are meant to keep the furniture in top condition, in addition to looking good and new.
 Wood polish provides an extra coat on the wood surface, giving it increased resistance to moisture and other environmental agents like water.
 There are also some wood polishes that may contain substances that are repellent to termites, giving it the added benefit of protecting furniture from termites to some extent.

 Termites are drawn to moisture.
 When furniture has moisture, it is more likely that termites would flock and settle there if there is substantial food source.
-Moisture is also a potential breeding ground for moulds, which is generally harmful to human health.
+Moisture is also a potential breeding ground for mounds, which is generally harmful to human health.
 Reduce moisture by applying wood polish and using microfiber cloth for cleaning instead of water.
 Be mindful of any leaks inside the house, causing the furniture to become wet.

 In the event that a piece of wood furniture does get wet, placing it under the afternoon sun will do a neat trick.
 Not only will the sunlight dry the furniture completely, termites are unable to withstand extreme heat and it’s possible to kill them if they are inside.

-In Singapore, the most common type of termite is the coptotermes, a species of the subterranean termite.
+In Indonesia, the most common type of termite is the coptotermes, a species of the subterranean termite.
 The subterranean species build nest in the soil because they need ample amount of moisture to survive.
 This kind of termite species build mud tubes to work their way above-ground to search for food, often making their way to structures like homes and buildings.
 Underground baiting can be used for these kinds of termites.

 Dealing with termites on your own is stressful and tiring as the solution is not as straightforward compared to common home pests.
 That is why it is best to call a professional when it comes to termites infesting your home.
 Start protecting your home or furniture by taking the first step to conduct a thorough inspection by our team of experts so that you do not have to worry on how to get rid of termites when an infestation arises.